asadrzv/tip-calculator/README.md

 ## Notes

 The main challenge I faced was familiarizing myself the Swift programming language and how Xcode functions in general.
 I initially had isssues with renaming UI class variable since they would become disconnected from the view controller after having their name changed in the code.
-After a few hours of messing around on my own, I now feel comfortable working with the basics of Xcode.
+I also had some trouble setting up the dark mode feature at first, but after some reading I eventually figured it out.
+After working on this project and messing around on my own, I now feel comfortable working with the basics of Xcode.

 ## License